What Are Social Security Wages for FICA Tax?

 - The employee's gross pay is calculated for the pay period, depending on whether the employee is salaried or hourly.

-- The gross pay amount is used to calculated withholding for federal and state income taxes, based on the employee's W-4 form.
+- The gross pay amount is used to calculate withholding for federal and state income taxes, based on the employee's W-4 form.

 - The gross pay amount is also used to calculate withholding for the FICA taxes.